Heat Pump Water Heater Energy Costs and Usage

 You can find more information about your rates and energy use on your electric utility's website.
 When swapping from gas to electric-powered appliances, the exact impact on your utility bills will depend on several factors (including, but not limited to, the cost of gas in your region, the cost of electricity in your region, and how efficient your appliances are).
 But using an efficient heat pump can often lower your heating bills dramatically, especially in climates like California where winters do not get too cold.

-Your heat pump water heater can help you take advantage of lower electricity rates if you are on a time-of-use-rate plan with your utility.
-Many heat pump water heaters can be programmed to heat your water during times of the day when electricity prices are lower, and then keep it hot for when you need it.
-You may also be eligible to participate in a demand response program offered by your utility that will pay you rewards for shifting your water heating to off-peak times.
-Talk with your electric provider to see if a time-of-use rate is right for you and if there is a demand response program available.
+There are several ways to monitor and help reduce your home’s energy usage and costs.
+Enrolling in a demand response program such as OhmConnect or My Energy Optimizer can help you optimize your entire household’s electricity use.
+Your heat pump water heater can also help you take advantage of lower electricity rates if your household is on a time-of-use-rate plan with the utility.
+Your contractor will help you program your heat pump water heater to heat water during times of the day when electricity prices are lower and then keep it hot for when you need it.
+You may also be eligible to participate in a water heater rewards program offered by your utility that will pay you rewards for shifting your water heating to off-peak times.